-I was given this game by a girl called Angela in 1985, who got me a pirated ‘tape-to-tape’ copy (because she fancied me a bit).
+I was given this game by a girl called Angela in 1985, who got me a pirated tape-to-tape copy (because she fancied me a bit).
 As was standard at the time, it included amateur artwork on the cassette inlay sleeve – and it was, for a time, the jewel in my gaming crown.

-I’m fairly certain that I already knew about Pheenix on account of playing the arcade game in a local pub called The Buccaneer, where my mum and dad used to take us for lunch on Saturday afternoons.
-We would eat a delectable plate of homemade lasagne and chips (the type of lasagne with rust-coloured pools of oil on the melted cheese crust) and afterwards we would play Pheenix.
+I’m reasonably confident that I already knew about Pheenix because I had previously played the arcade game in a local pub called The Buccaneer, where my mum and dad used to take us for lunch on Saturday afternoons.
+We would eat a delectable plate of homemade lasagne and chips (the type of lasagne with rust-coloured pools of oil on the melted cheese crust), and afterwards, we would play Pheenix.
 At least, that’s how I remember it!
 And the great thing about the Spectrum version, as highlighted by Crash magazine at the time, is that it was “99% accurate as a copy of the arcade original”.

 The game was awesome because it wasn’t as predictable as traditional Space Invaders, with rows of enemy alien ships moving uniformly left and right, then dropping down a row.
 In Pheenix, you had to “destroy formations of multi-coloured robot birds, only to reach swarms of evil blue and pink flapping birds hatching from cosmic eggs” – all of which flew about the screen unpredictably.
 The ornithological premise sets you up as sort of an intergalactic Bill Oddie, but it was highly addictive.

 When you eventually reached the alien mothership, you could inflict damage on its protective shield, chipping away at it bit by bit with your ‘single-pulse laser cannon’ while it carpet-bombed the hell out of you.
 The reward for destroying the ship was a plinky-plonky little melody, timidly farted out through the Spectrum’s notoriously poor CPU-controlled speaker (known as the “beeper”).
 Still, it was superb.

 Footballer of the Year

-By the time Footballer of the Year hit the shops our family’s home computer had been upgraded to a ZX Spectrum 128K, which featured a built-in tape cassette player.
+By the time Footballer of the Year hit the shops, we had upgraded our home computer to a ZX Spectrum 128K, which featured a built-in cassette player.
 I had unashamedly become part of the elite.